 Bottle Water Industry Statistics

 According to the Bottled Water Associated, in 2012 the overall consumption of bottled water increased 6.2% with sales up 6.7%.
 Current consumption growth is the strongest and highest it has been in the past five years.
+In 2015, the total volume of bottled water consumed in the United States was 11.7 billion gallons.
 The following statistics provide a snapshot of the bottle water industry.

 Market Consumption Statistics

 1. Total bottle water consumption: 9.67 billion gallons.

 3. Average consumer consumption: 30.8 gallons of water a year.

 4. Bottle water sales: 6.7% increase totaling $11.8 billion.

 5. Average plastic bottle per person: 167 annually.

 The bottle water industry increased in absolute volume more than any other beverage category in the United States.

 Bottle Water Industry Corruption